 Example: Under exceptional circumstances, an officer may resign.
-Two weeks before his or her resignation, the resigning officer must submit in written reasonable reason for resigning to the Executive Board.
+Two weeks before their resignation, the resigning officer must submit in written reasonable reason for resigning to the Executive Board.
 Resignation only becomes effective after the Executive Board approves and a general discussion at the general meeting had taken place.